nayekani/Landslides_Project/README.md

 ## Technology implementation

-### IBM AI service(s) used
+### Required IBM services and tool

+- **IBM Watson Machine Learning:**- Build and train machine learning models with tools for all skill levels.
+Deploy and manage models at scale.

+- **Watson Studio**
+Build custom models and infuse your business with AI and machine learning

-- [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - Used AutoAI to identify key parameters and train the model and the Jupyter notebook feature to write and test code.
+- **watsonx.ai**  - Used AutoAI to identify key parameters and train the model and the Jupyter notebook feature to write and test code.
 AutoAI divided the dataset into a training and testing split.
-90% of the dataset was used for training the model and 10% for testing it.
+For this project 90% of the dataset was used for training the model and 10% for testing it.

 ### Solution architecture